 I am a Polycultural Psychotherapist and Relationship & Family Counsellor with a PhD in Psychology from the University of Surrey in England, a Master of Counselling from Monash University, and extensive training in trauma. .
 I have over 15 years of experience in providing therapeutic support to people, their partners (including triads, quads, and poly relationship configurations), and their chosen families/kin from diverse cultures and faiths/beliefs.
 In addition, I have experience and training in group therapy in areas such as child bereavement and palliative care.

 As a professional, I am knowledgeable about neurodiversity, sex work, substance addiction, post-re/lapse recovery, trauma, assault, intimate partner violence, sadness, death and dying, bereavement, chronic pain, social and medical gender affirmation/transition, surgical decision-making and after-care plans, trans and/or non-binary experience or identity, being born intersex, seeking asylum, poverty, strict faith/belief traditions, living with disability labels, bisexual invisibility, L/G/B/Q and poly sexualities and relationships, consensual non-monogamies, BDSM, consensual power exchange, voice hearing, and Otherkin experiences.
 According to the NCSF classfication system, I am aware of asexual experiences.
 I was recognised with the American Psychological Association's Transgender Research Award for my original and significant research contribution about young people.
 My work has been published in peer-reviewed journals.

-I strive for my professional practice to be non-pathologising, polycultural, person-directed, and based in social justice principles.
+I strive for my professional practice to be anti-oppressive, non-pathologising, polycultural, person-directed, and based in social justice principles.
 You can find out more about what these ways of working mean to me and more about how I work on my private practice website here: http://ansarapsychotherapy.com